 When it comes to Halloween, I always crave candy apples.
 That’s why I’m showing you how to make candy apples with creepy candy eyeballs stuck all over them!
 Plus, I’m using a candy apple kit, so you just need to add water and sugar to the candy mix.

-WATCH MY VIDEO ABOVE because I’m showing you a few tips on how to get that thin crispy candy layer.
+WATCH MY VIDEO BELOW because I’m showing you a few tips on how to get that thin crispy candy layer.

 5 Tips On How To Make Candy Apples